lucarin91/ISS-project/REPORT.md

   <verse>1</verse>
 </bib:getVerse>
 ```
-this two test give the correct result of the bible verse, but unfortunately the we use service with different translation of the Bible so the meaning is the same, but the audio version of the verse is slightly different of the text and the braille version.
+Unfortunately, the selected services dispose of different translations of the Bible, for minor differences between the reported verse and its reading exist.

-Instead to simulate the `reply_fault` error the following input is used, actually any input with a wrong bible book, chapter or verse can do the same:
+Among all the possible wrong input the following one is used to trigger the `reply_fault` error:
 ```
 <bib:getVerse>
   <book>test</book>